stevedepp/gcp-iot-pipeline/manual.md

 - [x] raspberry pi zero does not have a usb port.  need this.

     $4.95 [USB Mini Hub with Power Switch - OTG Micro-USB](https://www.adafruit.com/product/2991)

+- [x] need some way to read an sd card on your laptop.

 #